CONTENTS

 how should sepsis-induced coagulopathy be used clinically?

-- The utility of Sepsis-Induced Coagulopathy is unclear, because currently there are no proven therapies for this.
-Consequently, it's unclear how aggressively this diagnosis should be sought.
-We are probably “missing” many septic patients with sepsis-induced coagulopathy, but does this actually matter?
+- The utility of Sepsis-Induced Coagulopathy is unclear because, currently, there are no proven therapies for this.
+We are probably missing many septic patients with sepsis-induced coagulopathy, but does this actually matter?

 - It must be borne in mind that many disease processes can cause thrombocytopenia plus a mildly elevated INR.
 Therefore, patients meeting the criteria for sepsis-induced coagulopathy don't necessarily have DIC.
 Rather, these patients should be thoughtfully investigated with other differential diagnostic possibilities borne in mind (e.g., cirrhosis, heparin-induced thrombocytopenia).

-some specific types of DIC require different management:
+some specific types of DIC require specific treatment:

 treat the underlying disorder